ICEDYOURTEA/National/README.md

 I mainly play ponytown and roblox.
 If im not on either, im on discord. if im not on discord just dm me and ill talk

-What do i like? i like ena, mostly foresaken and myths, some tmc, thats it. you wont see me outside of foresaken community unless im using an oc.

-Whats my personality? well, i technically use two. its not a personality disorder or to make fun of them, its an inside joke. i love funny things and silly things.
-I make people happy because i want to

-dni if you wanna int with caution. im not a crybaby or a hypocrite, i can handle what people say.

-I have two roblox accounts. my main, AMAZOOKNATIONAL, and my alt/a shared account (with my brother), Arisalan374. i play foresaken, some divine sister games, i used to play pressure, and i love myths if you couldn't tell by my username.

-ive got a cool lab rp n stuff
+What do i like? i like ena sometimes, tmc sometimes, pressure sometimes, kp sometimes, used to like forsaken, currently liking classic games + blocktales (work at a pizza place, natural disaster)

+personality? ew. eewww.. ok so im just usually calm but if you piss me off im not afraid to say it.

+thin ice : dandys world, kp/transfur outbreak and such, etc. if you're weird im immediately blocking you.

+dni : pedos, under 13, above 22, controversial people, e-daters, o-daters, weirdos, and anything else thats on a basic dni list.

+i have too many accounts on Roblox.
+I owm Arisalan374, AMAZOOKNATIONAL, IlluminasWishes, UnrealTo_Time, EVERCHANGING_TRUTH, and probably more.
+Add me on the first three unless i tell you otherwise.

+I own GardenSpire labs on ponytown. it's always in development.

-i have a lot of oc lore
+I have plenty of oc lore and trauma.

-i love lore and writing for characters in general
+I love writing lore in general, especially world building or even just particular characters.

-you can ask me to help you build. be warned i like my builds cluttered or with atleast a lot of plants.
+You can ask me to help you build. be warned i like my builds cluttered or with atleast a lot of plants.

 dont copy my characters please

-oh and
-have some quotes

-07:17 PM[NOVA!!! /Comf oc./] passes down the freaky

-11:48 PM[What does he look like🥀🥀] thinks: *sacrifices u to nosoi*

-10:57 PM[ts juley] Gordon Freeman!
-Their trying to straight you!

-06:19 PM[roll or die 🎲 | Chance | Dnc] don't be scared bbg .. nothing here weill hurt u.. except me😈-

-05:55 PM[lightbulb , liddally me] thinks: tickle tip

-09:54 AM[the1 next2 me is my wiefe] whispers: undress now.

-10:15 AM[telangiectasia] i need to change the yee

-shout-out to kace, you need a mental assylum

-shout-out to nameless for being my favorite

-and shout-out to angel for the yee
+If anyone asks, you don't know me, they're a government agent and im not paying taxes